jgyy/fcc-scrape/placeholder.md

 ---
-id: 5e9a093a74c4063ca6f7c15e
+id: 5e9a093a74c4063ca6f7c14f
-title: Data Cleaning with DataFrames
+title: How to use Jupyter Notebooks Intro
 challengeType: 11
-videoId: sTMN_pdI6S0
+videoId: h8caJq2Bb9w
-dashedName: data-cleaning-with-dataframes
+dashedName: how-to-use-jupyter-notebooks-intro
 ---

 # --description--